 Plus by doing this you will also be more aware of your spending habits.

-Use a small notebook, the notes app on your phone or my free-spending tracker and budget printables to help (in the freebie library).
+Use a small notebook, the notes app on your phone, or a spending tracker and budget printables to help (sign up below this article to grab your free budget printables).

 Do whatever works for you.
 If you like apps use an app.
 If you prefer to write it all down at the end of every day that’s fine too but just be sure not to forget anything.